 The Personal Allowance for the 2014 to 2015 tax year is £10,000.

 If your earnings from your part-time job are below the Personal Allowance, you will not pay tax on them.
 If your earnings are more than the Personal Allowance you will pay tax on the amount above the allowance.

 Your Personal Allowance is divided by the total number of pay days you will have in the tax year.
 If you are paid:

 If you are paid monthly your employer will not deduct tax from the first £833 you earn each month.
 If you are paid weekly your employer will not deduct tax from the first £192 you earn each week.

 HM Revenue & Customs (HMRC) charge different rates of Income Tax depending on how much you earn.
-The rates for 2013-2014 are:
+The rates for 2014 to 2015 are:

 If you have paid tax and your total taxable income for the year doesn't go above your Personal Allowance, you can claim a refund.
 You can do this during the tax year if your income is likely to remain below your Personal Allowance.

 If you think you have paid too much tax you should complete a P50 Claiming tax back when you have stopped working form (Opens new window).